khrystynaklochko/theming_service_rails_5_api/README.md

 For Twitter Bootstrap Less files

-Run gulp watch before rails s !
+Run rails s before  gulp watch!

 Things you may want to cover: